Summary: Winter is here. These are the most important furnace maintenance tips you need to know for the colder months.

 Your home’s smoke detectors and carbon monoxide detectors need thorough inspection on a regular basis as well.
 Smoke detectors should be installed in every major room of your home.
 Carbon monoxide detectors should be on every floor.
 Wander around your home and inspect all of your detectors, and have replacement batteries ready.

-Regular furnace maintenance helps you save money on heating during the winter.
+Regular furnace cleaning and maintenance helps you save money on heating during the winter.
 Combined with other regular maintenance like carpet cleaning, a well-maintained furnace can also keep the air in your home clean and free of allergens.
 If you cannot remember the last time you looked at your furnace, you should book an inspection immediately.
 With a properly functioning furnace you will most likely have lower heating bills, cleaner air in your home, and a warm and toasty winter.